jdeolive/geotools-old/docs/tutorial/filter/query.rst

 * Get the feature type name selected by the user and retrieve the corresponding FeatureSource from the DataStore.

 * Get the query condition that was entered in the text field and use the CQL class to create a Filter object.

-* We pass the filter to the getFeatures method which returns the features matching the query as a FeatureCollection.
+* Pass the filter to the getFeatures method which returns the features matching the query as a FeatureCollection.

-* Finally, we create a FeatureCollectionTableModel for our dialog’s JTable.
+* Create a FeatureCollectionTableModel for our dialog|apos|s JTable.
 This GeoTools class takes a FeatureCollection and retrieves the feature attribute names and the data for each feature.

 1. Getting feature data using featureSource.getFeatures( filter )